Brett-Tanner/Journal/2024/Sep_24.md

   - [] Make student ID unique within org, not school
   - [] Form and strong params too
   - [] And migrate the existing ones
-- [] Fonts might look weird cos I'm just making them bold, not using the actual bold version
-  - A guy on the Syntax podcast mentioned this mattered
 - [] Add a UI for viewing/rolling back to previous versions of students
   - [] Remove limit on versions of students stored
-- [] Might need to reverse the lesson form/fields relationship at some point, partial locals are an issue
-  - Noticed this on phonics class, with the associated phonics resources
 - [] Delete the 'LessonUses' controller and move it to CourseLessons#index, since that's what it really is
   - [] See if there's anything stopping me just using a CourseLesson form, rather than `fields_for` in a form
   - [] Add the date fields and CourseLesson update/create actions to enable adding lessons to courses easily